Instituto del Petróleo metro station: Name and pictogram

+Line 5

+The station was built Cometro, a subsidiary of Empresas ICA.
+It was opened on 30 August 1982, providing service northward toward Politécnico station and southward toward Pantitlán station.

+The station was built at grade level, and the section between Instituto del Petróleo and Politécnico is 1188 m long, while the opposite section toward Autobuses del Norte measures 1067 m.

+In June 2006, Metro authorities replaced the railroad switches; in 2008, the station received roof maintenance.

+Line 6

+The station was built by Cometro.
+It opened on 21 December 1983, as the line's eastern terminal station, providing western service toward El Rosario station.
+Eastern service toward Martín Carrera started on 8 July 1986.

+The station was built underground.
+The section toward Vallejo is 755 m long, while the opposite tunnel toward Lindavista is 1258 m long.

 Incidents

-On 19 July 2018, a 16-year-old man was stabbed with a pair of scissors by a 40-year-old man on the station platforms.
-The injury did not warrant hospitalization and the aggressor was referred to the Public Prosecutor's Office.
-On 8 November 2020, Instituto del Petróleo, Politécnico, and Lindavista stations were vandalized during feminist demonstrations; walls, screens, handrails, a train, and a mural were damaged and graffitied.
+On 19 July 2018, a 16-year-old man was stabbed with a pair of scissors by a 40-year-old man on the station's platforms.
+The injury did not require hospitalization, and the assailant was referred to the Public Prosecutor's Office.
+On 8 November 2020, Instituto del Petróleo, Politécnico, and Lindavista stations were vandalized during feminist demonstrations.
+Walls, screens, handrails, a train, and a mural were damaged and covered in graffiti.